Off the Rails (2021 film): Plot

-Upon getting the news that their friend Anna Farmer has passed, her three longtime friends— the single writer Kate, the married GP Liz and the divorced Hollywood television actress Cassie— reunite at her funeral.
+Upon getting the news that their friend Anna Farmer has passed, her three longtime friends — the single writer Kate, the married GP Liz and the divorced Hollywood television actress Cassie— reunite at her funeral.
 Afterwards, her devastated mother Diana hands them an envelope containing four Eurrail tickets with a note, asking them to go for her to see a once-a-year natural phenomena in Palma with her teenaged daughter Maddie and again explore Europe.

 With their backpacks, the over-50 group embarks on their European train adventure to relive a trip of many years earlier.
 Arriving in Paris, they stay in the same hostel, which is run-down.
 Continuing to try to retrace their steps, which the meticulous Liz has mapped out, the financially-strapped Kate snaps at the more affluent Cassie for gifting them dresses the rest could not afford from a boutique.
 An upset Maddie heads back to the hostel, as she feels the trip is not the same without her mum.

 Heading out by train in the morning towards Barcelona, they stop in Gerona for a folk festival.
-There, they accidentally break a table.
+There, they accidentally break a glass table.
 Taken to the police station, Cassie unintentionally irritates an officer, who starts to cuff her.
-Luckily, his fellow officer recognises her from her show, so they are let go after they take some selfies with her.
+Luckily, his fellow officer is a fan of her soap opera character, so they are let go after they take some selfies with her.

 Stopping for a drink at a place Maddie found online, soon after sitting, the guitarist there Colin approaches Kate.
 The teen got the writer matched up on a dating app.
 The three try to leave Kate alone with Colin, but she dissuades him.
 Maddie points out he must know places to go out, so Cassie calls him over to guide them.

 Initially, Kate is cautious around Colin.
 He opens up to her, explaining he used to work in insurance, but decided to hit the road as a guitarist once his daughter was grown and he went through a divorce.
 Maddie gets them to sing a duet together.
-Colin lets Kate know he will be working in Barcelona for the next weeks, then the four women head to the rail station.
+Colin lets Kate know he will be working in Barcelona for the next weeks.
+They share a tender moment as he kisses her cheek and accepts his phone number.
+Then the four women head to the rail station.